-Binance NFT may charge transaction fees when you trade, deposit, withdraw, create, and burn NFTs on the platform.
-Transaction fees are calculated based on various factors, including market conditions and network status.
+Transaction fees may apply when you trade, deposit, withdraw, create, and burn NFTs on Binance NFT.
+These transaction fees are calculated based on various factors, which include market conditions and network status.

 1. Minting Fee